 With Za’atari full of Syrian farmers you would expect the camp to be green with crops and trees.
 But this isn’t the case.

 Led by Tony Ryan, a group of scientists from the University of Sheffield work at Za’atari.
 I joined the group hoping to put my research into new foams for hydroponic systems to use.

 After talking to residents and NGOs we started to work out why residents weren’t growing their own plants.
 By far the biggest problem is that camp rules don’t let residents to plant anything in the ground, as this signifies permanence.

 So no growing in the ground.
 What about pots?

 Well the ground is incredibly salty and has very low organic matter content, making it far from ideal for growing in.
 Those residents who were growing plants in pots had to wash the soil several times and use the precious little water they have for this (37 l per person per day).

 Hydroponics use less water and fertilizer than conventional agriculture and can give increased yields.
 These methods could be adapted to grow plants in pots.

-The willingness of the residents to learn and eagerness to put a plan into action was truly astounding, and between the work many smiles, jokes and laughs were had.
+The willingness of the residents to learn and eagerness to put a plan into action was truly astounding.
+Smiles, jokes and laughs were had between the work.
 Many younger residents drop out of school to help bring an income to their household, yet their excitement about learning hadn’t subsided.

 It was incredible to see the resilience of the Za’atari residents, not allowing any situation to defeat them.
 Hopefully on our next trip, windowsills will be green with home hydroponic systems.